Yogesh2061/Cpp/README.md

 Qn.3)swap two values

-Qn.3) check wheter a student passed or failed in a exam using ternary operators
+Qn.4) check wheter a student passed or failed in a exam using ternary operator

+Qn.5) check if the number is divisible by 3 or by 5